-According to the system process, when the platform makes a bidding strategy recommendation to the advertiser, the advertiser would adopt the recommendation if he is satisfied with the expected performance of the strategy.
-Otherwise, the advertiser would reject the suggestion.
-The adoption behaviors reflect advertisers' satisfaction and interest in the recommended items, and the platform improves the recommendation service by maximizing the adoption rate.
-However, for a newly developed system, a significant number of advertisers are likely to be entirely new without any historical adoption record whatsoever, which is known as a \emph{cold-start} problem~\cite{park2006naive}.
-Thus, it becomes indispensable to explore the advertisers' interests in their bidding space for new advertisers.
-In the e-commerce platform, acquiring such information might reduce advertiser satisfaction in the short term and could be expensive, hence raising the problem of balancing two competing goals: maximizing advertiser satisfaction in each turn, and gathering information about advertiser's demand actively for the long-term development of the recommender system.
+According to the above recommendation process, when the platform makes a bidding strategy recommendation to the advertiser, the advertiser would adopt the strategy if she is satisfied with the expected performance of the strategy; otherwise, the advertiser would reject.
+The adoption behaviors reflect advertisers' preferences and interests in the recommended advertising strategy and the associated performance.
+By efficiently learn the advertiser's preference, the platform can maximize the adoption rate.
+However, for a newly developed recommender system, a significant number of advertisers are likely to be entirely new without any historical adoption record, which is known as a \emph{cold-start} problem~\cite{park2006naive}.
+Thus, it is necessary to explore the advertisers' preferences in a continuous space for new advertisers.
+In the advertising platform, acquiring such information need to evaluate the advertisers' responses to different advertising strategies, which could be expensive and might reduce the advertiser's satisfaction in the short term.
+Hence, this raises the problem of balancing two competing goals: maximizing the advertiser's satisfaction in the short term, and gathering information about advertiser's preference for the long-term development of the recommender system.

-The above problem is well known as a feature-based exploitation/exploration problem.
-In this work, we formulate the problem of optimizing advertiser's adoption rate as a \emph{contextual bandit} problem, a principled approach in which an agent recommends items sequentially based on contextual information of the ad units while adapting its action selection strategy simultaneously based on the advertisers' feedback.
+The above problem of the trade-off between two competing goals can be formulated as a feature-based exploitation/exploration process.
+Specifically, in this work, we leverage the technique from \emph{contextual bandit}, where an agent recommends the advertising strategy sequentially based on the contextual information of the ad campaigns while adapting its action selection strategy simultaneously based on the advertisers' feedback.
 We illustrate our modeling in detail in the next subsection.